SamuraiBuddha/revit-mcp-integration/PROJECT_STATUS.md

 - Server now runs asynchronously without interfering with Revit
 - Added improved logging to track server state changes
 - Ready for testing with endpoints

+### 🛠️ Debugging Tools Available
+- **WinDbg MCP Integration** - User has offered WinDbg MCP for advanced debugging
+  - Would be extremely useful for:
+    - Attaching to Revit process to debug HTTP endpoint issues
+    - Inspecting managed heap and object states
+    - Detecting deadlocks or threading issues
+    - Catching first-chance exceptions not appearing in logs
+  - Waiting for repository access details to set up integration

 ### Session Summary - Build and Runtime Fix Complete
 - ✅ Fixed all build errors from initial 112 errors